SchwarzIT/onyx/packages/figma-utils/README.md

 # @sit-onyx/figma-utils

-Utility functions and CLI for exporting data from the Figma API.
+Utility functions and CLI for importing data from the Figma API into CSS/SCSS variables.

 ## Use as CLI